algorithmiaio/dev-center/_pages/algorithm-development/algorithm-basics/your-first-algo.md

 Check out [Algorithm Pricing]({{ site.baseurl }}/pricing/) for more information on how much algorithms will cost to run.

 Under Semantic Versioning you can choose which kind of release your change should fall under: Major, Minor, or Revision.

+Under "Pending Changes" you'll see any revisions you've made under the "Manage" tab.

 If you are satisfied with your algorithm and settings, go ahead and hit publish.
 Congratulations, you’re an algorithm developer!